UPDATE 10/21/19: Applications must be submitted by Monday, November 4th, 2019.

-The Chronicle of Social Change, an independent, nonpartisan digital news site, is looking for a journalist to join our bureau in New York.
+The Chronicle of Social Change, an independent, nonprofit digital news site, is looking for a journalist to join our bureau in New York.
 Your reporting will focus on one of the most high-stakes, overlooked functions of government: the child welfare system.

 Duration: Approximately 6 months

-Compensation: Competitive, depends on experience
+Compensation: Competitive, depends on experience.

 The ideal candidate will be comfortable reading obscure government reports and striking up conversations with politicians and advocates after hearings.
 They will be capable of writing competently and very quickly, and identifying and reaching out to primary sources from all walks of life.
 They are creative, curious, and eager.

 The role’s primary responsibilities include pitching ideas and writing stories each week for The Chronicle of Social Change, and preparing a monthly newsletter.
 There will be some public records request filing, and some proofreading and fact-checking.
 Occasionally, we’ll ask you to help with administrative tasks like managing a statewide juvenile justice reporting project, or planning an event for lawmakers in Albany.
-Visiting vulnerable communities where this system affects the most lives will be an important part of the job, too.
+Visiting vulnerable communities and courtrooms where this system affects the most lives will be an important part of the job, too.